 Mondelez International (formerly Kraft Foods Inc.) makes what it takes to survive a global snack attack.
 The company's pantry of billion-dollar brands includes: Cadbury and Milka chocolates; LU, Nabisco, and Oreo biscuits; Trident gum; Tang powdered beverages; and Jacobs coffees.
 Mondelez International comprises the global snacking and food brands of the former Kraft Foods following the spinoff of its North America grocery operations (now Kraft Foods Group).
-The two companies split in a tax-free spinoff in October 2012.
-Mondelez, with about $35 billion in annual sales and operations in 165 countries, is the larger of the two businesses.
+The two companies split in a tax-free spinoff in 2012.
+Mondelez, with about $35 billion in annual sales, operations in more than 80 countries, and sale in about 165 countries, is the larger of the two businesses.

 As its name suggests, Mondelez International has a global focus.
-Indeed, high-growth developing markets account for about 45% of sales (and the lion's share of investment), with Europe contributing more than a third of sales.
-While it's based in the US, North America is the company's smallest market, accounting for about a fifth of total sales.
+Indeed, North America accounts for just 20% of sales.
+Europe is the company's single largest market, contributing 40%, while fast-growing international markets, including Latin America and the Asia-Pacific region, contribute the remainder.
 The company maintains eight manufacturing plants in China in Beijing, Suzhou, Shanghai, Guangzhou, and Jiangmen.
 Mondelez sells its products in some 165 countries.

 Sales and Marketing

 Mondelez sells its candy, snacks, and beverages through supermarket chains, wholesalers, supercenters, warehouse clubs, mass merchandisers, convenience stores, drug stores, and other retail food outlets.
-The company's 10 largest customers accounted for nearly 25% of sales in 2012.
+The company's 10 largest customers accounted for about 22% of sales in 2013.

 The separation of the global snacking business from the North American grocery operations paved the way for each business to adopt its own strategy.
 Mondelez is looking to its 15 global power brands (including Chips Ahoy!, Oreo, Milka, Cadbury, Chiclets and Trident) to drive 70% of its growth.
 The company holds the number one position globally in biscuits (or as we say in America, cookies), chocolate, candy and powdered beverages.
 It's number two in gum and coffee.